tomfaulhaber/cl-format/README.markdown

 #### Control variables ####

+The operation of pretty printing is also controlled by a set of variables that control general parameters of how the pretty printer makes decisions.
+The current list is as follows:

+**\*print-pretty\***: Default: **true**
+Bind to true if you want write to use pretty printing. (pprint and pp automatically bind this to true.)

+***\*print-right-margin\***: Default: **72**
+Pretty printing will try to avoid anything going beyond this column.

+**\*print-miser-width\***: Default: **40**
+The column at which to enter miser style.
+Depending on the dispatch table, miser style add newlines in more places to try to keep lines short allowing for further levels of nesting.
+For example, in the code dispatch table, the pretty printer will insert a newline between the "if" and its condition when in miser style.

+**\*print-suppress-namespaces\***: Default: **false**
+Don't print namespaces with symbols.
+This is particularly useful when pretty printing the results of macro expansions

 #### Current limitations and future plans ####

+This is an early version release of the pretty printer and there is plenty that is yet to come.

+Here are some examples:

+* Support all the types and forms in Clojure (most of the way there now).
+* Customized pretty printing functions and dispatch tables.
+(They are there under the hood, but the implementation is still evolving.)
+* Support for limiting pretty printing based on length and depth.
+* Support for circular and shared substructure detection.
+* Finishing the integration with the format function (support for ~/ and tabular pretty printing).
+* Performance!
+(Not much thought has been made to making this go fast, but there are a bunch of pretty obvious speedups to be had.)
+* Handle Java objects intelligently

 ### Common Lisp-compatible Format function ###
 cl-format is an implementation of the incredibly baroque Common Lisp format function as specified